-DECEPTIVE TRADE PRACTICES UNDER VARIOUS STATE STATUTES, on Behalf of the California, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Missouri, New York, Nevada, Pennsylvania, Ohio, Rhode Island, and Washington Subclasses
+D. DECEPTIVE TRADE PRACTICES UNDER VARIOUS STATE STATUTES, on Behalf of the California, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Missouri, New York, Nevada, Pennsylvania, Ohio, Rhode Island, and Washington Subclasses than the price offered; or (b) In a quantity sufficient to meet the reasonably- expected public demand unless

-122. Plaintiff realleges and incorporates all other paragraphs in this Complaint
+121. Plaintiff realleges and incorporates all other paragraphs in this Complaint and further alleges:

+122. Plaintiff brings this cause of action on behalf of herself, and all members of the California, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Missouri, New York, Nevada, Pennsylvania, Ohio, Rhode Island, and Washington Subclasses, all of whom are similarly situated consumers.

+123. Defendant's acts and omissions constitute deceptive business practices in violation of state deceptive trade practices laws.

+124. Defendant represented the BPO Products had characteristics, uses, and benefits, they did not, e.g., Defendant represented the BPO Products were pure, of good quality, safe, and only contained the ingredients disclosed.

+125. Defendant represented the BPO Products were not deteriorated or altered, when they knew, or should have known, the BPO Products degraded to benzene under normal and expected use, handling, and storage conditions.

+126. Defendant represented the BPO Products contained only the ingredients listed on Defendant's websites, advertising, labels, and containers.
+Defendant did not disclose to Plaintiff, the Subclass members, and the public that the BPO Products were at risk of benzene contamination.

+127. Defendant advertised the BPO Products with the intent not to sell them as advertised.

+128. Defendant's acts and omissions violated California's Consumer Legal Remedies Act, CAL.
+CIV.
+CODE § 1750, et seq., enacted to protect consumers from being victimized and deceived by advertisers, distributors, and sellers like the Defendant.

-- 123. Plaintiff brings this cause of action on behalf of himself, and all members of the National Class and California, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Missouri, New York, Nevada, Pennsylvania, Ohio, Rhode Island, and Washington Subclasses, all of whom are similarly situated consumers. - 124.
-Defendant's acts and omissions constitute deceptive business practices in violation of state deceptive trade practices laws. - 125.
-Defendant represented the BPO Products had characteristics, uses, and benefits, they did not, e.g., Defendant represented the BPO Products were pure, of good quality, safe, and only contained the ingredients disclosed. - 126.
-Defendant represented the BPO Products were not deteriorated or altered, when they knew, or should have known, the BPO Products degraded to benzene under normal and expected use, handling, and storage conditions. - 127.
-Defendant represented the BPO Products contained only the ingredients listed on Defendant's websites, advertising, labels, and containers.
-Defendant did not disclose to Plaintiff, the Class and Subclass members, and the public the BPO Products were at risk of benzene contamination. - 128.
-Defendant advertised the BPO Products with the intent not to sell them as advertised. - 129.
-Defendant's acts and omissions violated Connecticut Unfair Trade Practices Act, Conn.
-Gen Stat.
-Ann., § 42-110, et seq., which broadly prohibits Defendant from engaging in unfair methods of competition and unfair or deceptive acts or practices in the conduct of any trade or commerce such as those committed by Defendant and alleged in this Class Action. - 130.
-Defendant's acts and omissions violated Hawaii's Uniform Deceptive Trade Practice Act, HAW.
+129. Defendant's acts and omissions violated Connecticut Unfair Trade Practices Act, CONN.
+GEN STAT.
+ANN., § 42- 110, et seq., which broadly prohibits Defendant from engaging in unfair methods of competition and unfair or deceptive acts or practices in the conduct of any trade or commerce such as those committed by Defendant and alleged in this Class Action.

+130. Defendant's acts and omissions violated Hawaii's Uniform Deceptive Trade Practice Act, HAW.
 REV. STAT. §481-A3 because Defendant: (1) caused the likelihood of confusion or of misunderstanding as to the source, sponsorship, approval, or certification of the Products; (2) represented the Products had characteristics, ingredients, or benefits, they did not; (3) represented the Products were not deteriorated or altered, when they were; (4) represented the Products were of a particular standard or quality when they were not; and (5) advertised the Products with the intent not to sell them as advertised.